Resources

 Cast Iron Pipes

 Cast iron pipes, widely installed in homes built before 1980, often suffer from internal corrosion and rust over time.
 This corrosion weakens the pipe walls, causing blockages, leaks, and eventual collapse if not addressed.
+Like clay pipes, they often need replacement within 50 years of installation, meaning now is the time to check if your home is build around 1980 or prior.

 PVC Pipes